Contraceptive services in Ireland

 If you do not have a GP or do not want to go to a GP you can also get free contraception from some family planning clinics, women’s health clinics, student health clinics or health centres.

 Freephone the HSE on 1800 700 700 to find a GP or clinic offering free contraception.

 - Date of birth

-Your GP will use this information to let the pharmacy know not to charge you for your free contraception prescription.
+Your information is used to let the pharmacy know not to charge you for your free contraception prescription.
 You can also collect your free contraception from some family planning clinics.

 You will have to pay a prescription charge for items you get from pharmacies under the medical card scheme.